 There are about 20 species of ticks here in the UK but many more varieties exist worldwide especially in the US.
-It is known as the sheep tick and affects many wild animals, but our primary concern is the fact that they can affect our pets.
+It is known as the sheep tick and affects many wild animals, but our primary concern is the fact that they can affect our pets with disease transmission.

 Tick-borne diseases in dogs can include Lyme disease which is probably the most notorious one you will hear mentioned when discussing ticks and dogs.
 One of the most unfortunate things about Lyme diseases is that signs and symptoms may not appear until several months later.